bzekeria/quran_dataset/README.md

 ```

 ## Disclaimer
+The data compiled here (```holy_quran.json```) is derived from [Al Quran Cloud API](https://alquran.cloud/api).

 The purpose and intent of this repository is aid in the *understanding* of the Quran.

 What do I mean by *understanding*?
-As in there's many data science tools/method one can explore by using this data NOT understanding the text in it of itself as the data compiled here has no features related to that.
+There are many data science tools/methods one can explore by using this data, NOT understanding the text itself, as the data compiled here has no related features.

-The data compiled here (```holy_quran.json```) is derived from [Al Quran Cloud API](https://alquran.cloud/api).
-If there's an error (e.g., missing a word, تشكيل (Tashkil) vowelization), one should consult the Quran. **The data presented does not and will never proceed the Quran.**
+If there's an error (e.g., missing a word, تشكيل/Tashkil (i.e. Arabic vowelization), ayahs being out of order, etc.), one should consult the Quran.

+**The data presented does not and will never proceed the Quran.**

 ## Other Related Work
 - [Unique Words for Each Surah](https://github.com/mmayet/quran_sandbox)